elcritch/atlas/doc/atlas.md

 ## Dependency resolution

-To change the used dependency resolution mechanism, edit the `resolver` value of your `atlas.project` file.
+To change the used dependency resolution mechanism, edit the `resolver` value of your `atlas.config` file.
 The possible values are:

 ### MaxVer